edabot/capstone/README.md

 - [x] seed the database with a small amount of test data
 - [x] set up Webpack & Flux scaffold
 - [x] set up `APIUtil` to interact with the API
 - [x] test out API interaction in the console.

+added
+- [x] set up RecipeActions and RecipeStore
+- [x] test RecipeActions and RecipeStore in console

 ### Phase 3: Flux Architecture and Router (1 day, W1 F 6pm)